pflaeging/gubernat/README.md

 Cert-manager is configured with an own root-ca and a ClusterIssuer "gubernat-issuer".
 This is for non productive environments only and in isolated environments.

-If you set "ert_manager_admin_mail" in your inventory, two ClusterIssuer "letsencrypt-staging" and "letsencrypt-prod" are installed.
+If you set "cert_manager_admin_mail" in your inventory, two ClusterIssuer "letsencrypt-staging" and "letsencrypt-prod" are installed.
 This should be used.

 If you want to rollout additional services, you have to make a DNS (or in small envs an /etc/hosts) record pointing on all hosts in the cluster or better pointing to the masters.

-## Automation and proxmox

-We are using proxmox VM Servers for our test environments.
-Though there's a minimal automation for this in this repo:

-1. make a AlmaLinux / RockyLinux / RHEL 9 minimal installation on a VM in proxmox.
-1. add your root ssh key, and give him the comment "root@g8s-img" (it shoult be replaced in the role "postinstall")
-1. shutdown the installation
-1. convert it to a template in proxmox
-1. replace the variable `templateid` in `./vm-env.sh` with the newly created id of your template above
-1. adopt the other variables in `./vm-env.sh` (help is in [./pve-auto/Readme.md](./pve-auto/Readme.md)

-After this you have to assistent shell scripts:

-- `./make-new-nodes.sh` this creates the new nodes, start them and gives you an output for your inventory file
-- `./kill-all-nodes.sh` this deletes all nodes ;-) (use with care)

-After `./make-new-nodes.sh` and editing the inventory file you can `ansible-playbook -i inventory site.yml` to rollout the cluster!

 ---
 (c) peter pfläging <peter@pflaeging.net>